 Healthy cartilage acts as a “shock absorber” and prevents your bones from taking the full impact of everyday walking, running, twists, and falls.
 A healthy knee also contains sufficient synovial fluid, a thick, gel-like liquid that reduces friction in the joint.
 A substance in the synovial fluid called hyaluronic acid acts as the joint’s “grease” and provides lubrication between bones and cartilage.
-(3)

 Over time and without treatment, the symptoms can become more severe, and the OA may cause loss of motion and bone spurs (bone growths around the affected joint).
 In the most severe cases, the cartilage can disappear entirely.
 This results in a very painful form of OA that typically can only be treated with total knee replacement.
-(2)

 What are viscosupplements?

-OA of the knee has no cure, but several treatment options may ease the symptoms and possibly slow down the condition’s progression.
-Doctors may begin treatment with a very conservative approach, asking patients to first try exercise, physical therapy, and even weight loss to reduce the pain and inflammation.
+While there is no cure for OA of the knee, several treatment options may ease the symptoms and possibly slow down the condition’s progression.
+Doctors may begin treatment with a very conservative approach, asking you to first try exercise, physical therapy, and even weight loss to reduce the pain and inflammation.

 People with OA of the knee have lower levels of hyaluronic acid in their synovial fluid.
 What fluid does remain in the joint is often thinner and less effective than fluid in healthy joints.
 It is not able to protect the cartilage and bone from grinding and damage as well as it once could.
-(2, 4, 6)

-Who Benefits from Viscosupplementation
+Who benefits from viscosupplementation

-Viscosupplementation is ideal for patients with mild to moderate OA of the knee.
-It may be especially useful for patients who have not responded to other OA treatments, such as physical therapy, weight loss, pain relievers, and corticosteroid injections.
+Viscosupplementation is ideal for people who have mild to moderate OA of the knee.
+It may be especially useful for people who have not responded to other OA treatments, such as physical therapy, weight loss, pain relievers, and corticosteroid injections.